equinor/ecalc/docs/docs/about/modelling/setup/index.md

 ---

 # Set up an eCalc Model
-This section describes how to create your own eCalc™ model file.
+This section first describes how to create your own eCalc™ model file, which consists of the following six separate

-There are six separate sections which make up each model, these being:
+sections:

 | Input                                                              | Function                                                                                                                                                                                          |
 |--------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|